astrowonk/covid_dash/README.md

 # Covid-19 Per Capita New Case in Dash
 [Dash](https://dash.plotly.com) app showing Covid new cases by state/county.

 This app implements per-capita normalized plots of linear case growth of Covid-19, using data from the [New York Times](https://github.com/nytimes/covid-19-data).
+It is running [live on my personal web site]((https://marcoshuerta.com/dash/covid/).

-The R scripts were not properly writing out the csv files that the dash app needs (possibly encountering memory issues) so I have rewritten the downloaded and merge scripts with python/pandas in `download_and_merge.py`.
+However it is running on a very small [Digital Ocean droplet](https://m.do.co/c/6e16d6da6cf4), so reducing memory usage has proven important.

-The pandas merges to create the csv files were memory intensive, as was loading the entire county data set into memory.
-Recent updates have moved everything into a sqlite database.
-The county population is merged in via sql and only on a small subset of the data.
-This reduces the memory usage of the cron job that updates the data twice a day, and of the dash app itself.
+The `download_and_merge.py` script checks for the most recent commit time of the data in the NY Times repository, then download and process the files.
+The repository is checked hourly.
+The state data file is relatively small, so it is processed with pandas and all the population data merged at once, before uploading to sqlite3 with sql alchemy.

-Thus the [Covid new cases dashboard running live at my web site](https://marcoshuerta.com/dash/covid/) that runs this code uses less memory and I think has overall better performance.
+The county data is much larger, and the merges more memory instensive.
+So, the county population is merged only at runtime with sql, so it's only on a small subset of the data being plotted.
+This reduces the memory usage of the cron job that updates the database.
+I do some light processing on the raw csv file line by line in python, then use `sqlite3` command line utility to efficiently load the csv file into the sqlite database with `county_processing.sql`.
+This is much faster than pandas + sql alchemy, uses less memory, and less cpu.